-From Tables 5 and 6, it can be seen that residents of Old Dhaka, in general, maintains a high number of social 291 acquaintances with their neighbors.
-In Luxmi Bazaar, around 80% of the inhabitants, reported the neighborhood 292 to be very friendly, with 42% of the residents knowing more than 15 neighbors.
-This higher degree of social 293 cohesion of the area still prevailing today may be attributed to the social and spatial configuration of its past 294 legacy.
+The percentage is based on the number of responses.
+Source: Field Survey, 2015 degree of social cohesion of the area still prevailing today may be attributed to the social and spatial configuration of its past legacy.
 As Luxmi Bazaar does not have any open space.
-The neighborhood streets, tea stalls, as well as street 295 corners, traditionally served as places of socializing for the male.
-The traditional low-height buildings with shop 296 frontage created a continuous band of vibrant commercial activities flanking the narrow roads on both sides.
-This 297 298 type of urbanization pattern contributed to forming the street façade and scale attractive for social gatherings.
-299 Women used to socialize with their neighbors from rooftops of their houses as the conservative Muslim and Hindu 300 society of those days did not allow females to spend time outdoors.
-The close spacing of buildings with almost no setback rather aided in the communication of the women folks between households and nurture close ties with 301 neighbors.
-This scenario is better expressed from the interview of a senior citizen -"I have been living in Wari 302 for over 48 years.
-When I was a girl, we used to play in the inner courtyard of our house with our neighbors' 303 children.
+The neighborhood streets, tea stalls, as well as street corners, traditionally served as places of socializing for the male.
+The traditional lowheight buildings with shop frontage created a continuous band of vibrant commercial activities flanking the narrow roads on both sides.
+This type of urbanization pattern contributed to forming the street facade and scale attractive for social gatherings.
+Women used to socialize with their neighbors from rooftops of their houses as the conservative Muslim and Hindu society of those days did not allow females to spend time outdoors.
+The close spacing of buildings with almost no setback rather aided in the communication of the women folks between households and nurture close ties with neighbors.
+This scenario is better expressed from the interview of a senior citizen -

+From Tables 5 and 6, it can be seen that residents of Old Dhaka, in general, maintains a high number of social acquaintances with their neighbors.
+In Luxmi Bazaar, around 80% of the inhabitants, reported the neighborhood to be very friendly, with 42% of the residents knowing more than 15 neighbors.
+This higher

+"I have been living in Wari for over 48 years.
+When I was a girl, we used to play in the inner courtyard of our house with our neighbors' children.
 The houses were usually two-storied then.
-My mother and grandmother used to spend leisure time in 304 this courtyard during the afternoon.
-Often the women folks of the adjacent household would go to their rooftop, 305 and my mother used to converse with them from our courtyard.
+My mother and grandmother used to spend leisure time in this courtyard during the afternoon.
+Often the women folks of the adjacent household would go to their rooftop. and my mother used to converse with them from our courtyard.
 It was a nice friendly environment for the females.
-306 So the female folks did not essentially feel the need for any public open space for informal social interaction.
-307 But now, as my family has expanded, we have built this 8-storied building tearing down our anchestral home.
-308 The high-rise apartments do not offer that type of space or opportunity for social interaction.
-I feel pity for my 309 grandchildren who cannot find suitable outdoor spaces for playing and, hence, have to spend most of their time 310 in the confinement of home. "(Interview with a senior resident of Wari, November 2015) 311
+So the female folks did not essentially feel the need for any public open space for informal social interaction.
+But now, as my family has expanded, we have built this 8-storied building tearing down our anchestral home.
+The high-rise apartments do not offer that type of space or opportunity for social interaction.
+I feel pity for my grandchildren who cannot find suitable outdoor spaces for playing and, hence, have to spend most of their time in the confinement of home. "(Interview with a senior resident of Wari, November 2015)